dpwolfe/good-morning/README.md

 ### Avoid wasting hours manually installing and setting up the usual laundry list of tools like:

-1. Xcode latest, plus the command line tools.
+1. Xcode and the Command Line Tools.
-2. Node Version Manager (nvm) with latest Node.js and latest LTS of Node.js
-3. Homebrew, installing an opinionated set of popular apps and utilities.
+2. Homebrew, with an opinionated set of casks and formulas.
-   - Includes: Docker, Visual Studio Code, Slack, Wireshark, Postman, iTerm2, Charles, TablePlus
+   - Casks include: iTerm2, Visual Studio Code, Docker, Slack, Brave, Charles, Wireshark, Keyboard Maestro, GPG Suite, Handbrake, Fira Code, The Unarchiver, ProvisionQL.
+   - Formulas include: `git`, `git-lfs`, `bash`, `zsh`, `go`, `awscli`, `terraform`, `tflint`, `jq`, `fzf`, `fd`, `httpie`, `direnv`, `tmux`, `vim`, `wget`, `caddy`, `certbot`, `shellcheck`, `pandoc`, `vegeta`, `watchman`, `rbenv`, `ruby-build`, `python@3.14`, `openssl@3`, `coreutils`, `sevenzip`, and more.
+3. Node Version Manager (nvm) with the latest Node.js and the latest LTS of Node.js.
 4. A new SSH key and GPG key, walking you through their creation and the steps to add them to GitHub.
-5. Primes your .bash_profile with references to dotfiles containing aliases, git bash completion, environment variables, paths, etc.
+5. Primes your `.bash_profile` with references to dotfiles containing aliases, git bash completion, environment variables, paths, etc.
    - Feel free to bring your own dotfiles after the first run.

 ### _Run good-morning... every morning_ to keep it all up-to-date, including:

-1. Update Node Version Manager (nvm)
+1. Update Homebrew along with every installed formula and cask.
-2. Update your system to the latest Node.js and latest LTS of Node.js with nvm
+2. Update Node Version Manager (nvm), the latest Node.js, and the latest LTS of Node.js.
    - Simple way to discover when a new Node.js version releases.
    - Globally installed packages are automatically re-installed into new Node.js versions.
-   - The version that is immediately before any next version being installed will be uninstalled automatically.
+   - The version immediately before any next version being installed gets uninstalled automatically.
 That only happens during an upgrade.
 Installs/re-installs of older versions are untouched.
-3. Update npm and globally installed node_modules in the latest Node.js and Node.js LTS.
+3. Update npm and globally installed `node_modules` in the latest Node.js and Node.js LTS.
+4. Keep the active Xcode developer directory pointed at `/Applications/Xcode.app` when it's installed, accept the Xcode license on your behalf, and install any bundled packages that a fresh Xcode drop ships with.
+5. Update system Ruby gems.
-4. Fix file and directory ownership to be yours where recommended by Homebrew or as I discovered through trial and error.
+6. Fix file and directory ownership to be yours where recommended by Homebrew or as was discovered through trial and error.
-5. Update all Applications installed via Homebrew in addition to brew formulas.
-6. Update Xcode, uninstalling the version immediately prior.
-This is similar to how Node.js upgrades are done.
-   - You are only prompted if your Xcode version is lower than the last version supported on Catalina.
-7. Update system Ruby gems.
+7. Auto-approve quarantined apps for Gatekeeper where SIP allows it, and surface a short list of ones you'll need to approve by hand where it doesn't.
 8. Clean installer file caches, freeing up disk space.
-9. Apply/re-apply workarounds needed to keep the latest tools, apps or macOS version working in harmony.
+9. Apply or re-apply workarounds needed to keep the latest tools, apps, or macOS version working in harmony.

+## Logs

+Every run is tee'd to a timestamped, ANSI-stripped log file under `~/.good-morning-logs/`, with `latest.log` symlinked to the most recent one.
+Handy when something failed and your terminal scrollback is already gone.

+## Password handling

+Steps that need `sudo` are batched through a single prompt.
+The password is held in memory encrypted with a random per-session key and discarded when the run ends.
+The first time you run it, the script will ask whether to keep it cached between runs in the same shell session and remember your answer in `~/.good_morning`.

 ## License